rafaelmaccormack/rafaelmaccormack/README.md

 ## Hello!
-My name is Rafael Nascimento 🦊
+My name is Rafael Maccormack 🦊

 Here are projects that I have used for studying purposes or even as ideas for people to benefit from.
 I really enjoy using the Python language and try to do everything using it alone.
 I am from the healthcare, finance, and technology fields, and my focus is to contribute to projects in each area in which I have expertise.
 Currently, I am learning how to become a Data Scientist, so the upcoming projects may be based on this subject.